panditprogrammer/multitenant-laravel/README.md

 0. Create two migration OR copy two table from `/database/migrations` (`create_users_table` and `create_pasword_reset_tokens`) into `/database/migrations/tenant`

+Use these  migrations for development
+- For admin dashboard use `database/migrations/*.php`
+- For Normal user user use `database/migrations/tenant/*.php`

 1. `TenancyServiceProvider:class` add this  class to